 My areas of interest link across graphic design and information design history, the technologies and artefacts of graphic production and their social and cultural locations, and the history of letterforms and type.
 Common to many areas is a concern for material history involving close engagement with artefacts and collections.

 Within the field of design history, I have taken a special interest in Isotype, in particular where its aim and claims of international comprehensibility are worked out locally.
 This has involved detailed investigations of Isotype work in British colonial West Africa.
 Interest in Isotype has also overlapped with the study of graphic information in editorial contexts.
-Additional areas of interest have included studies of the visual-technical artefacts of graphic production (for example, moiré and fluorescent ink).
+Additional areas of interest have included studies of the visual-technical artefacts of graphic production (for example, moiré, fluorescent ink, and colour overprinting).
 Of particular concern is their intersection with graphic design over time and the meanings they accrue when co-opted by designers.
-I have an equal interest in individuals who have exploited graphic technique from ‘outsider’ perspectives to make inventive contributions to design (for example, Shinobu Ishihara and George van den Bergh).
+I have an equal interest in individuals who have exploited graphic technique from ‘outsider’ perspectives to make inventive contributions to design (for example, Shinobu Ishihara, George van den Bergh, and Christiaan Huygens).

 My interest in the history of stencil work, principally for lettering, text composition, and other graphic mark-making, is longstanding and wide-ranging.
 Research encompasses visual, technical, social, entrepreneurial and regulatory dimensions of stencil work, revealing practices that are hybrid and in-between, and themes that are perennial and therefore historically durable.
 The research has extended to collecting artefacts and reconstructing techniques and practices.
 My aim is to establish a reliable account of stencil work across time, context and location.
 I regularly give papers and publish investigations into individual episodes that will eventually form a synoptic history.
 Aspects of the research have been funded by the Arts and Humanities Research Council, American Philosophical Society, Printing Historical Society, and University of Reading's Research Endowment Trust Fund.